awsdocs/aws-data-exchange-user-guide/doc_source/access-control.md

 #### Resource\-based policies<a name="access-control-manage-access-intro-resource-policies"></a>

+AWS Data Exchange does not support resource\-based policies\.

-Other services, such as Amazon S3, also support resource\-based permissions policies\.
+Other services, such as Amazon S3, do support resource\-based permissions policies\.
 For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.

 ### Specifying policy elements: actions, effects, and principals<a name="access-control-specify-control-tower-actions"></a>